-Protecting America’s Wildlife
+Protecting America’s Wildlife Refuges

-- The Refuge Association addresses Refuge System funding, management and strategic growth, while also promoting other programs that help maximize the System’s conservation impact.
-We depend on our growing Action Team, comprising thousands of citizens who want to make a difference for wildlife and refuges, to carry our message quickly and effectively to policy-makers.
+- The Refuge Association addresses Refuge System funding, management, and strategic growth, while also promoting other programs that help maximize the system’s conservation impact.
+We depend on our growing Action Network, comprising thousands of citizens who want to make a difference for wildlife, to carry our message quickly and effectively to policy-makers.

-- In response to the alarming loss of vital refuge buffer habitat, NWRA launched the Beyond the Boundaries program in 2005 to expand support for conserving landscapes surrounding national wildlife refuges.
+- In response to the alarming loss of vital refuge buffer habitat, the Refuge Association launched the Beyond the Boundaries program in 2005 to expand support for conserving landscapes surrounding national wildlife refuges.
 We believe that conservation cannot be confined to lines on a map or a refuge “box.”

 Through partnerships with government agencies, private landowners and conservation organizations, Beyond the Boundaries brings a compelling vision of landscape conservation together with the people and resources that can make it happen.
 Our strategic approach to landscape conservation seeks to safeguard open space, rural ways of life and a healthy environment while ensuring that our wildlife heritage is protected for generations.